 Why is the Black Forest called the Black Forest?

-The trees (dark-colored pines) grew so densely together in this mountainous region that the sunlight seldom reaches the ground.
+The trees (dark-colored pines) grew so densely together that the sunlight seldom reached the ground in this mountainous region.
 That’s why when you are either within the forest or looking at it from afar, you would see that it’s relatively dark or black – hence it was named the “Black Forest.”

 As mentioned earlier, one place in the Black Forest to clearly see why it is named the “Black Forest” is Feldberg, the region’s highest spot.